fongbeerredhot / Shutterstock

 So, why the extra focus on eco-friendly travel now?

 YOU MAY ALSO LIKE: PEEP THESE GORGEOUS ECO-CONSCIOUS HOMES

 “It’s clear to us that, if we don’t do something now, there won’t be much of a world left to travel to,” says Timo Shaw, president of Country Walkers."

-“It’s clear to us that, if we don’t do something now, there won’t be much of a world left to travel to,” says Timo Shaw, president of Country Walkers.
-“Issues like global climate change, over-tourism, and pollution are radically changing some of the most beautiful places in the world for the worse.
+“It’s clear to us that if we don’t do something now, there won’t be much of a world left to travel to,” Timo Shaw, president of Country Walkers, said.
+“Issues like global climate change, over-tourism and pollution are radically changing some of the most beautiful places in the world for the worse.
 We believe that the only way to ensure a safe future for everyone—including travelers—is to fully embrace sustainability as a central part of our company.”

 YOU MAY ALSO LIKE: HOW TO USE LESS PLASTIC IN YOUR DAILY LIFE

 In Quebec, Country Walkers supports the Fondation Sur La Pointe des Pieds, translated to “on the tip of the toes,” which provides young people aged between 14 to 29 living with cancer with an opportunity to regain their sense of well-being through therapeutic adventure expeditions.

 Country Walkers also supports the Yellowstone to Yukon Conservation Initiative, which seeks to re-connect segments of land that have been separated by development, allowing animals to safely move from region to region on wildlife-friendly highway overpasses.
 Contributions are used towards constructing one of these wildlife structures.